LiveSwitch Ultimate WebRTC Guide

 - Generally, the peers do not know each other’s network addresses.

 NAT Traversal - ICE, TURN and STUN:

 Once the initial signaling for a streaming connection has taken place, the two endpoints need to begin the process of NAT (Network Address Translation) traversal.
 When NAT assigns a public address to a computer inside a private network it can cause difficulties for setting up a real-time video connection.
 NAT Traversal is a method for getting around the issues associated with IP address translation.

 In a WebRTC-enabled video call, unless the two endpoints are on the same local network, there will be one or more intermediary network devices (routers/gateways) between the two.
 There are three key specifications that are used in WebRTC to overcome these hurdles:

-- Interactive Connectivity Establishment (ICE) – ICE is used to find all the ways for two computers to talk to each other.
-Its two main roles are gathering candidates and checking connectivity.
-ICE guarantees if there is a path for two clients to communicate, it will find it and ensure it is the most efficient using two protocols: STUN and TURN.
+- Interactive Connectivity Establishment (ICE) - ICE is used to find all the ways for two computers to talk to each other.
+It has two main roles, gathering candidates and checking connectivity.
+It guarantees that if there is a path for two clients to communicate, it will find it and ensure it is the most efficient.
+It makes use of two protocols - STUN and TURN.

-- Session Traversal Utilities for NAT (STUN) – STUN stands for Session Traversal Utilities for NAT, and is a lightweight and simple method for NAT Traversal.
-STUN allows WebRTC clients to find their own public IP address by making a request to a STUN server.
+- Session Traversal Utilities for NAT (STUN) - STUN stands for Session Traversal Utilities for NAT and is a lightweight and simple method for NAT Traversal.
+STUN allows WebRTC clients to find out their own public IP address by making a request to a STUN server.